lioncho/spreadsheet-rapper/README.md

 # run properly
-give github id , and google email for permission all access to me.
+-give github id , and google email for permission all access to me.<br>
+-need to request 'creds.json'

 # lang
 python3